Quilts vs. Comforters: What's the Difference & Which Should You Get?

 Ease of Care

-Quilts tend to be easier to care for because they are smaller.
+Quilts tend to be easier to care for because they are thinner and don’t contain insulation.
 This small size makes it possible to wash some quilts at home (but always read the care instructions).
-Particularly large comforters require industrial-sized machines.
-But they do have the benefit of being paired with a duvet cover to keep them clean.
+Ornate or homemade quilts may require more delicate handling, such as hand-washing.

 When it comes to bedding basics, comforters and quilts are two popular bedspread choices.
 Quilts are less bulky and sleep a bit cooler.
 They pair well with other blankets, allowing for year-round use.
 And with fun patterns and elaborate needlework, quilts bring a rustic or artsy feel.
 Comforters are much fluffier than quilts.
 For exceptionally chilly nights, comforters are the way to go.
 And, since they can be used with or without a duvet cover, you can change up the look whenever you’d like.